hindutva/hindutva.github.io/main/rivals/abe-disease/0-theism/rudhironmAda.md

 - For traits common with other Abe 0-theist maturations, see [main page](../).

 ### Change in perception of reality
+#### Grievance focus
 - Focus on "grievance studies".
 See [J Lindsay 20](https://www.youtube.com/watch?v=DdlNIJB9ZVU).
 They seek to warp the perception of reality in terms of oppressors and oppressed.
+- The can spin a favored oppression angle in any situation.
+Example - "White man and Black man walk to a tailor shop.
+Attend to white person first?
+Racist.
+Attend to black person first?
+Racist because you want to get rid of him."
 - Rooted in marxist concept of "conflict theory" of fundamental conflict between classes.
 Could be bourgeoisie vs proletariat or white vs black lives, male patriarchy vs women, hetero-normative straight culture vs sexual minorities.

-- This involves some rejection of science (eg. "scientific racism") and even undermining mathematics.
-There was a movement in 2020 which sought to argue that 2+2=5 based on various nuances/ suppositions such as 2.3+2.4=2.7; two fowl produce a chick etc. - which was actually an attempt to shock, confuse and browbeat into believing that they are stupid and should respect "critical theory" and the like.
+#### Intersectionality, deconstruction
 - Post-modernists want to tear everything apart.
 "Critical theory" people want to "deconstruct" everything (gender, race etc..) - except "systemic oppressed vs oppressor" (said to be very real).
 - The look at "systems of power" and deny agency to individuals - so revolutionary rioters and the "oppressors" are not actually responsible for their actions.
 But agency comes in when doing as their "theory" says.
 - With "intersectionality", you look at all the opperssion classes/ identities one might have - then pare it down to a small group (but never to an individual, because he does not have agency).
 With "positionality", they measure your position in relation to system of power.

-- The can spin a favored oppression angle in any situation.
-Example - "White man and Black man walk to a tailor shop.
-Attend to white person first?
-Racist.
-Attend to black person first?
-Racist because you want to get rid of him."
+#### Unscientific beliefs
+- This involves some rejection of science (eg. "scientific racism") and even undermining mathematics.
+There was a movement in 2020 which sought to argue that 2+2=5 based on various nuances/ suppositions such as 2.3+2.4=2.7; two fowl produce a chick etc. - which was actually an attempt to shock, confuse and browbeat into believing that they are stupid and should respect "critical theory" and the like.
+Similarly - "there are multiple geneders".

+### Behavioral demands
+- In contemporary America, you have to keep confessing "I am a racist" to prove that you are not a racist.
+That's the essence of Critical Race Theory.

 ### Restructuring society
 - Egalitarianism, anti-elitism, opposition to heredity influence (even in descriptive scientific research on phenotypes important in social functions).
-- Oppisition to "both the traditional elite & the real science which can easily call out their imperial nakedness".
+- Opposition to "both the traditional elite & the real science which can easily call out their imperial nakedness".
 In west, traditional elite/ "System" is often identified with capitalist, western, scientific civilization.

 #### Iconoclasm